jivank/tinc-configurator-web/README.md

 This tool will run on your public ip node (as configured in the digitalocean article).

 ##Running the application
+Be sure to run as a user that has read/write permissions to /etc/tinc or wherever your tinc folder resides.
 >python3 tinczip.py

 ##Todo